numicator/r_data_processing/README.md

 ## Data processing:
  - Reading data files - the family of read.xxxx functions.
- - Checking your data for errors and inconsistences.
+ - Checking your data for errors and inconsistencies.
- - Data corection - finding and replacing values using subsetting.
+ - Data correction - finding and replacing values using subsetting.
  - Writing data files.
  - Be careful with '$' partial matching!

 ```
 Exercise 1: Processing of a 'dirty' dataset - finding and correcting errors.
-We will be working on a dataset containing some errant data.
+We will be working on a dataset containing some erroneous data.
 We will learn
 ways of finding and correcting or deleting incorrect records.
 We will
 find-and-replace values, create new columns and delete existing ones.
 Then we
-will write corrected dataset on the disk.
+will write the corrected dataset on the disk.
 ```

 ## Data reshaping with _tidyr_ package:
- - Why may we need to 'reshape' our data?
+ - Why might we need to 'reshape' our data?
  - The 'normal' data format for statistical analyses: column represent variables, rows represent observation.
  - The 'wide', or spreadsheet format.
  - Conversion from wide to normal with _gather()_, _separate()_ and _spread()_ functions